 printable DIY Halloween banner is the perfect last-minute, trick-or-treat table decoration.
 If you need to, mark your front walkway with duct tape to encourage kiddos to remain 6 feet apart.
 2 Use Tongs

 Grab a pair of tongs from your kitchen — or buy a fun pair of

 skeleton arm tongs — and bring them out front with you.
 Instead of putting your hands into the candy bowl, or having trick-or-treaters reach in one after the other, grab some goodies with your tongs to drop into their bucket or bag.
 This should help prevent any cross-contamination.
 Bonus points if you figure out a way to work them into your costume.
 3 Build A Candy Chute

-Andrew Beattie’s Halloween invention went viral this month, and you may have seen it, too.
+Andrew Beattie’s Halloween invention went viral in 2020, and you may have seen it, too.
 He